Tobias Harris: Philadelphia 76ers (2019–2024)

 On February 6, 2019, Harris was traded, along with Boban Marjanović and Mike Scott, to the Philadelphia 76ers in exchange for Wilson Chandler, Mike Muscala, Landry Shamet and a number of future draft picks.
 He made his debut for the 76ers two days later, recording 14 points and eight rebounds in a 117–110 win over the Denver Nuggets.
 On July 6, 2019, the Sixers re-signed Harris to a five-year, $180 million contract.

 On January 4, 2021, Harris was named the Eastern Conference Player of the Week.
 On January 6, Harris scored his 10,000th career point in a game against the Washington Wizards.
 On January 27, 2021, Harris hit a game-winning pull-up jump shot with 3.7 seconds left to help the 76ers hold off a comeback by the Los Angeles Lakers in a 107–106 victory.

 On April 16, 2022, during Game 1 of the first round of the playoffs, Harris logged 26 points and six assists in a 131–111 win over the Toronto Raptors.

 On May 2, 2024, during the crucial Game 6 of the first round of the playoffs, Harris went scoreless as the Knicks eliminated the 76ers 118–115.
 Harris averaged 9.0 PPG in the series.

-Return to Detroit (2024–present)
+Return to Detroit (2024–2026)

 On July 8, 2024, Harris signed a two-year, $52 million contract to return to the Detroit Pistons.

+Harris contributed to a significantly improved Detroit Pistons team that finished the 2024–25 season with a 44–38 record, their first winning season since 2016, and clinched a playoff berth for the first time since 2019, becoming only the second team in NBA history to triple its win total from the previous season.

-On April 19, 2025, for Detroit during the first round of the NBA playoffs, Harris recording 25 points, six rebounds and two blocks in a 123–112 Game 1 loss to the New York Knicks.
+In the first round of the 2025 NBA playoffs against the New York Knicks, Harris recorded 25 points, six rebounds, and two blocks in a 123–112 Game 1 loss.
+The Pistons were ultimately eliminated in six games.

+Harris played some of his best basketball in the 2026 playoffs, having eight straight 20-point games, the longest such streak in his career.
+However, the Pistons eventually lost in Game 7 of Round 2 to the Cleveland Cavaliers with Harris struggling.

+San Antonio Spurs (2026–present)

+On July 6, 2026, Harris signed a two-year, $30.8 million contract with the San Antonio Spurs.